Faysalgreen35/ProductPulse-Client/README.md

 - **React Hook Form**: I implemented React Hook Form to manage and validate complex forms efficiently, providing a seamless experience for users when submitting inquiries or contact forms.

 - **React-simple-typewriter**: Enhance your web development skills by participating in our React-simple-typewriter challenge.
 Create captivating typewriter animations to add an extra flair to your projects.

-- **React-tooltip**: Dive into the world of frontend design with our React-tooltip challenge.
-Learn how to implement interactive tooltips to improve user experience and engagement on your websites.